deestbie/console-docs/docs/venom/terms.md

 * Digital Assets -

 * RTSP - Real Time Streaming Protocol (RTSP).
 A network control protocol used to control streaming media servers.
-The protocol is used for establishing and controlling media sessions between end points.
+The protocol is used for establishing and controlling media sessions between end points.-->

 * H.264 Stream URL -